Role-Based Access Control

 Standard access.
 The default role for new users.
 Members can:

-• View goals
+• View analytics and goals

 Viewer (6 permissions)